sandstorm-io/sandstorm/docs/administering/self-signed.md

 ## Self-hosted HTTPS with a custom certificate authority

-Note: these instructions were written before Sandcats offered [free HTTPS](ssl.md).

-The following is a process for self-hosted instances of Sandstorm to use SSL with sandcats.io DNS.
-These steps create a Certificate Authority (CA), corresponding CA Certificate, and the private and public keys for the `[anything].sandcats.io` and `*.[anything].sandcats.io` domains.
+The following is a process for self-hosted instances of Sandstorm to use SSL with any DNS name, including a sandcats.io hostname.
+These steps create a Certificate Authority (CA), corresponding CA Certificate, and the private and public keys for the `[anything]` and `*.[anything]` domains.

 **Note**: Web browsers will display a big red certificate error when you try to connect to this install.
 This tutorial is appropriate if you are OK with reconfiguring web browsers to trust a custom certificate authority that you will create during this tutorial.
-For automatically-trusted SSL configuration, you will need to use a sandcats.io hostname or follow instructions from a certificate authority.
+To read about other options for configuring HTTPS/SSL, including a free auto-renewing HTTPS certificate, visit the [HTTPS/SSL topic guide](ssl.md).

 1. **Make a copy openssl.cnf:**